 Photos taken around the neighborhood; epic development projects and massive holes in the ground.
 All architectural drawings are copyright the developers, publically available and attributed as found online.

 After staring at my 2014 calendar for two months I finally realized what was missing... backgrounds. ;)

-Dr. Sketchy's is a monthly event where artists get together for three hours and draw models from Vancouver's Burlesque community.
+Dr. Sketchy's is a monthly event where artists get together for three hours to draw models from Vancouver's Burlesque community.
 Just like art school, but all the models are beautiful and you get to drink.
-Photos by Heather Renney.
+Photos by Heather Renney and Shary Contrary.

 Set of 12 colored pencil drawings with gradients and astrological symbols added in Photoshop.
 Based on original drawings from Dr. Sketchy's.

 More Views of Vancouver